-The Top 5 Health Benefits of Raspberries and Blueberries
+The Top Health Benefits of Raspberries and Blueberries

 Berries have also been shown to relax blood vessels.
-The health benefits of this are twofold: First, consuming raspberries and blueberries can help regulate blood pressure levels.
+The health benefits of this are twofold: First, consuming raspberries and blueberries may help regulate blood pressure levels.
 Second, they can be used as a natural remedy for impotency because relaxation of blood vessels paves the way for enhanced blood circulation.
 Berries are also good sources of fiber, which can help in flushing out excessive cholesterol levels, the failure of which can increase the risk for both heart disease and impotence in men.

 Because berries are good sources of antioxidants, they may help reduce the risk of cancer.
-For example, a major component of blueberries called pterostilbene, has been found to protect against colon cancer.
+For example, a major component of blueberries, called pterostilbene, has been found to protect against colon cancer.
 And, raspberries contain ellagitannins, which are converted in the body to ellagic acid.
-Ellagic acid is a powerful chemical that kills breast cancer cells.
-Both blueberries and raspberries have been shown to stimulate apoptosis (death) of human cancer cells including oral cancer, cervical cancer, prostate cancer and others.[7-10]
+Ellagic acid is a powerful chemical that has anticarcinogenic actions that fight against some types of cancer cells.
+Both blueberries and raspberries have been shown to stimulate apoptosis (death) of human cancer cells including oral cancer, cervical cancer, prostate cancer and others.

 How to Get All the Health Benefits of Raspberries and Blueberries

-How Do You Take Advantage of the Health Benefits of Raspberries and Blueberries Year Round?
+How Do You Take Advantage of the Health Benefits of Raspberries and Blueberries Year-Round?

-If you have decided to start taking advantage of the remarkable health benefits of raspberries and blueberries, then you obviously need a year round source.
+If you have decided to start taking advantage of the remarkable health benefits of raspberries and blueberries, then you obviously need a year-round source.
 The growing season is only a couple of months long so what do you do the rest of the year?
-Share with our readers how you access or else stock up on organic blueberries or raspberries for year round consumption.
+Share with our readers how you access or else stock up on organic blueberries or raspberries for year-round consumption.
 Place your response in the Comments section below so other readers can benefit from your experience.